-This proposed rule contains no Federal mandates (under the regulatory provisions of Title II of the UMRA) for State, local or tribal governments or the private sector that would result in expenditures of 100 million or more.
-This proposed rule provides refiners and importers of gasoline with additional flexibility in complying with regulatory requirements.
-As a result, this proposed rule would have the overall effect of reducing the burden of the RFG regulations on these regulated parties.
-This proposed rule would also codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
+This direct final rule contains no Federal mandates (under the regulatory provisions of Title II of the UMRA) for State, local or tribal governments or the private sector that would result in expenditures of \$100 million or more.
+This rule provides refiners and importers of gasoline with additional flexibility in complying with regulatory requirements.
+As a result, this rule will have the overall effect of reducing the burden of the RFG regulations on these regulated parties.
+These requirements also codify existing practices designed to ensure that products transported by pipelines meet existing downstream standards.
 Therefore, the requirements of the Unfunded Mandates Act do not apply to this action.